 A Nation's Story: “What to the Slave is the Fourth of July?”

-On July 5, 1852, Frederick Douglass gave a keynote address at an Independence Day celebration and asked, "What to the Slave is the Fourth of July?"
+On July 5, 1852, Frederick Douglass gave a keynote address at an Independence Day celebration and asked, “What to the Slave is the Fourth of July?”
 Douglass was a powerful orator, often traveling six months out of the year to give lectures on abolition.
-His speech was delivered at an event commemorating the signing of the Declaration of Independence, held at Corinthian Hall in Rochester, New York.
-It was a scathing speech in which Douglass stated, "This Fourth of July is yours, not mine, You may rejoice, I must mourn."
+His speech, given at an event commemorating the signing of the Declaration of Independence, was held at Corinthian Hall in Rochester, New York.
+It was a scathing speech in which Douglass stated, “This Fourth of July is yours, not mine, You may rejoice, I must mourn.”

-Douglass states that the nation's founders are great men for their ideals for freedom, but in doing so he brings awareness to the hypocrisy of their ideals with the existence of slavery on American soil.
+Douglass stated that the nation's founders were great men for their ideals of freedom.
+But in doing so he brings awareness to the hypocrisy of their ideals by the existence of slavery on American soil.
 Douglass continues to interrogate the meaning of the Declaration of Independence, to enslaved African Americans experiencing grave inequality and injustice:

-This speech given by Frederick Douglass would be remembered as on of his most poignant.
-Read the speech in full on PBS.
+This speech is now remembered as one of Douglass' most poignant.
+Read the address in full on PBS.